 trends

-Business Automation Trends to Watch in 2026
+**7 Business Automation Trends Reshaping Work in 2026**

 From AI agents to no-code democratization, these five business automation trends are reshaping how companies operate in 2026.